bitscheme/covid-19-event-risk/README.md

 # COVID-19 Event Risk

-Estimates the chance (0-100%) that at least one COVID-19 positive individual will be present at an event on a given date.
-Historical and forecasted U.S. infection cases data is extracted from the [Google COVID-19 Open Data dataset](https://cloud.google.com/blog/products/data-analytics/free-public-datasets-for-covid19) using BigQuery.
+This repository provides a TypeScript module to estimate the chance (0-100%) that at least one COVID-19 positive individual will be present at an event on a given date.

+Historical and forecasted U.S. infection cases data are extracted from the [Google COVID-19 Open Data dataset](https://cloud.google.com/blog/products/data-analytics/free-public-datasets-for-covid19) using BigQuery.

-County population data taken from U.S. Census Bureau ACS 2018 5yr estimates.
+County population data are taken from U.S. Census Bureau ACS 2018 5yr estimates.

 The event risk concept was developed by
 [Joshua Weitz](https://biosciences.gatech.edu/people/joshua-weitz) (Georgia Institute of Technology, Biological Sciences, GT-BIOS).